mipalgu/GUUnits/README.md

 ## Contributing

-This repository contains generated code, as such all pull requests in this repo will be closed without review.
-If you would like to contribute to `GUUnits`, then you can fork the [generator](https://github.com/mipalgu/guunits_generator) and do a pull request in that repository.
+This repository contains generated code; all pull requests in this repo will be closed without review.
+If you want to contribute to `GUUnits`, you can fork the [generator](https://github.com/mipalgu/guunits_generator) and make a pull request in that repository.